NVIDIA/enroot/doc/cmd/start.md

 The `--net` option runs the container in a new network namespace with only the loopback interface available.

+The `--pid` option runs the container in a new PID namespace.
+No init process is injected; the container command becomes PID 1. `SIGTERM` and `SIGINT` are forwarded to it, and it is killed if the parent `enroot` process dies.

 The `--ipc` option runs the container in a new IPC namespace.

 The `--uts` option runs the container in a new UTS namespace.
 The hostname is inherited from the host at startup; processes inside the container may change it without affecting the host.

 ### Configuration script